oziris78/oziris78/README.md

 - I study Computer Engineering & Mathematical Engineering at Yıldız Technical University in Istanbul, Turkey.
 - I have spent my first 2.5 years of university to learn as many programming languages as I can.
 - Now I usually do various projects depending on what I'm recently interested in.
 - I'm interested in backend, frontend and game development.
-- I usually use Java, Javascript and Python.
+I usually use Java, JS and Python.
-- My hobbies are doing pixel art, creating SFX, creating music, ...
 - Me and my best friend are calling ourselves Twistral Studios.
 We usually create games and desktop apps.
 My friend only helps me with graphics, SFX and music.
 I am the only developer of Twistral Studios and I write all of the code that Twistral Studios owns.